-Title of Each Class of Securities to be Registered Amount to be Registered (1) Proposed Maximum Aggregate Price Per Unit (2) Proposed Maximum Aggregate Offering Price (2) Amount of Registration Fee Shares of common stock, without nominal (par) value (3) 45,000,000 US\$0.25 US\$11,205,000 US\$1,319 Rights (ADS rights)(4) 45,000,000(900,000) None None None
+Title of Each Class of Securities to be Registered Amount to be Registered (1) Proposed Maximum Aggregate Price Per Unit (2) Proposed Maximum Aggregate Offering Price (2) Amount of Registration Fee Shares of common stock, without nominal (par) value (3) 70,371,625 US\$0.25 US\$17,579,407 US\$2,070

-Include shares that may be offered and sold in the United States, including shares that may be offered and sold in the form of American Depositary Shares that are to be offered in the United States.
-This amount also includes shares that are to be offered in Chile and elsewhere outside the United States, but which may be resold from time to time in the United States during the distribution.

-Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(c) under the Securities Act on the basis of (x) US\$12.45 per American depositary share, the average of the high and low sale prices for the Registrant's American depositary receipts, each representing 50 shares, on the New York Stock Exchange on October 11, 2005, and (y) 45,000,000 shares of Masisa common stock registered hereby in connection with the offer described herein, and rounded upwards to a convenient amount.

-American Depositary Shares ("ADSs") evidenced by American Depositary Receipts ("ADRs") issuable upon deposit of shares registered hereby have been registered under a separate Registration Statement on Form F-6.
+- (1) Represents the number of additional shares of common stock registered on this Amendment No. 1 and includes shares that may be offered and sold in the form of American depositary shares that are to be offered in the United States and elsewhere outside the United States; shares that the International Underwriters have the option to purchase to cover over-allotments, if any; and shares that are to be offered in Chile and elsewhere outside the United States, but which may be resold from time to time in the United States during the distribution.
+386,687,250 shares of Masisa common stock, represented by 7,733,745 American depositary shares, were previously registered on Masisa's Form F-1 filed on September 29, 2005 (Registration No. 333-128694) in connection with the offer described herein. - (2) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(c) under the Securities Act on the basis of (x) US\$12.45 per American depositary share, the average of the high and low sale prices for the Registrant's American depositary receipts, each representing 50 shares, on the New York Stock Exchange on October 11, 2005, and (y) 70,371,625 additional shares of Masisa common stock registered hereby in connection with the offer described herein, rounded upwards to a convenient amount. - American depositary shares evidenced by American depositary receipts issuable upon deposit of shares registered hereby have been registered under a separate Registration Statement on Form F-6.

-The Registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until the Registration Statement shall become effective on such date as the Securities and Exchange Commission, acting pursuant to said Section 8(a), may determine.
+The Registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until the Registration Statement shall become effective and Exchange Commission, acting pursuant to said Section 8(a), may determine.